-We have been making our living farming in Sperryville since 2000.
-Our farm uses ecological methods, building the soil using only organic inputs and no pesticides.
+We have been making our living farming in Sperryville since 2000; 2024 marks our 25th year farming here!
+Our farm uses ecological methods, building our soil for decades using only organic inputs and no pesticides.
+We only sell our own produce, directly from our farm to you.

 We grow everything we sell.
 Ecologically grown, and pesticide free.

 To shop in season for our freshly harvested produce on the farm, come up Waterpenny Lane to the green barn.
-Pull into the covered area, and find the bulletin board listing items for sale.
+Pull into the covered area, and find produce laid out on tables and in the cooler items for sale.
 The glass cooler is stocked with greens and more perishable items, and others will be on tables in the barn; prices are posted.
 We harvest for market and local customers and make fresh, seasonal flower bunches on Fridays.
 The change box and a locked box for payment are secured to the counter.
 We take cash, checks, or VENMO for payment.
 We operate on an honor system.
 All are welcome; you don’t need to be a CSA shareholder to shop.

-Follow us on Instagram and facebook for the latest photos from the farm.
+Follow us on Instagram and Facebook for our latest photos!

 ______________________________________________